 If you have a lot of background applications running and if you are a streamer, then 8 GB DDR4 is highly recommended.

 For instance, while writing this article, the cost of a single Corsair Vengeance LPX 8 GB DDR4 RAM stick with 3200 MHz and C16 was priced at $51.
-It’s 16 GB counterpart was listed for $88.
+Its 16 GB counterpart was listed for $88.
 Hence the 16 GB kit had a lower cost/GB.

-Also Read: How to Tell if RAM will Work with Your Motherboard?
+Also Read: How to Tell if RAM Will Work with Your Motherboard?

 IV.
 Choosing the Motherboard for Rocket League PC Build